 How much does a Jaguar cost to insure?

-While it’s fair to say that insuring a Jaguar, especially a new or classic model, can be more expensive than a standard hatchback.
+Insuring a Jaguar, especially a new or classic model, can be more expensive than a standard hatchback.
 But you’d be surprised how affordable annual car insurance can be.

-Take the E-Pace, which is Jaguar’s first compact SUV that’s designed to suit daily driving in the city as well as longer journeys, where comfort is very much welcomed.
-It seats five, making it the ideal family car, on upgraded leather upholstery.
+Let's look at the E-Pace - Jaguar’s first compact SUV.
+It's designed to suit daily driving in the city as well as longer journeys, where comfort is very much welcomed.

-When it comes to insurance, the average premium for the E-Pace will vary because of the different trim levels and specs available.
-To give you an idea though, the average quoted insurance for the E-Pace R-Dynamic HSE D180 AWD is £515*.
+When it comes to insurance, the average cost to insure the E-Pace varies because of the different trim levels and specs available.
+To give you an idea though, the average insurance cost for the E-Pace R-Dynamic HSE D180 AWD is £467*.

 The F-Pace is the E-Pace’s big brother.
-It may be another five-seat SUV, but it’s not just any SUV: a SUV without oomph is a people carrier, and Jaguar doesn’t do people carriers.
-There’s plenty of room for each passenger, and a veritable warehouse of storage space, making it a good choice if you have older children who want to spread out, or you’re driving a long way.
+There’s plenty of room for each passenger, with a warehouse of storage space to boot.
+This makes it a good choice if you have older children who want to spread out, or you’re driving a long way.

-The popular F-Pace R-Sport 180 AWD will cost you around £635* a year to insure, but again the different trims and styles available can impact significantly on your premium.
+The popular F-Pace R-Sport 180 AWD costs around £475* a year to insure, but again the different trims and styles available can impact significantly on your insurance costs.

 Not everyone wants a SUV.
 For some discerning drivers the point of having a Jag is to pamper yourself, and let the kids ride to school in a bus, or walk.

-This brings us to the Jaguar XE, a compact executive model which followed on from the 2009 model year X-Type.
-As an example, the XE R Sport 180 has an average cover price of £751*.
+This brings us to the Jaguar XE, a compact executive model that followed on from the 2009 model year X-Type.
+As an example, the XE R-Sport 180 has an average insurance price of £594*.

-Jaguar’s third category of cars is, of course, the sports models, of which the F-Type is kingpin right now.
-As expected for a sports car, the average premium price for a zippy two-door F-Type is a tad higher than that for the more family-orientated SUV range, with the typical coupé premium being £1,106*.
+Jaguar’s third category of cars is the sports models, of which the F-Type is kingpin.
+The average cost to insure a zippy 2-door F-Type is a tad higher than that for the more family-orientated SUV range.
+The typical F-Type Coupe insurance cost is £630*.

-No look at the cost of insuring a Jaguar would be complete without a cheeky squint at what the average cost of insuring an E-Type would be.
-In fact, it’s just £378* a year.
+You might be wondering what the average cost of insuring a classic E-Type would be.
+In fact, it’s just £176* a year.
 Why?
-Well, let’s face it, you’ll need to have very deep pockets to afford one, and you’re pretty unlikely to do the school run in it.
-In fact, most of the time it’ll be either polished within an inch of its life or under dust sheets.
+Well, most of the time it’ll likely be either polished within an inch of its life or under dust sheets.
 Other popular classic Jaguar models we compare quotes on include Jaguar Sovereign, XJ-S, XJ6, Jaguar 3.4, XJ and XJ8.

 Jaguar history and facts

-Think Jaguar, think big cat, but in fact the company began life as the Swallow Sidecar Company in 1922, originally manufacturing motorcycle sidecars, as the name suggests.
+Jaguar was founded in 1922 as the Swallow Sidecar Company, originally manufacturing motorcycle sidecars.
 A decade late it screwed the first big cat emblem on the front of its first car and an icon was born.
-The 1935 SS Jaguar 2.5l saloon, a sleek, low slung vehicle that captured the mood of the times.
+The 1935 SS Jaguar 2.5l saloon was a sleek, low-slung vehicle that captured the mood of the times.

-Over the years Jaguar moved from providing cars for customer’s domestic use to entering the racing world, which as much now as then attracts interest.
+Over the years Jaguar moved from providing cars for day-to-day driving to entering the racing world.
 In the 1950s it developed first the C-Type, which won Le Mans in 1951 and 1953.

-The D-type, with its signature tail fin was introduced in 1954, but it was probably the E-Type that put Jaguar on the map.
-In the 1960s everyone from Frank Sinatra to Peter Sellers had one, and it smoothly manoeuvred itself into the Swinging Sixties becoming an icon of the age as the Beatles or mini skirts.
+The D-type with its signature tail fin was introduced in 1954, but it was probably the E-Type that put Jaguar on the map.
+In the 1960s everyone from Frank Sinatra to Peter Sellers had one.
+It smoothly manoeuvred itself into the swinging sixties, becoming as much an icon of the age as the Beatles or mini skirts.

 “Jaguar in the 1950s and 1960s was a really cool, modern brand.
 It wasn’t very consistent, and the cars didn’t bear a strong family resemblance, but the fundamental brand values – the sense of excitement, the purity – drove everything.”

-Since the 1960s Jaguar has maintained a high profile, introducing new models and reaping the benefit of showings of classic models in the likes of television series such as Morse.
+Since the 1960s Jaguar has maintained a high profile, introducing new models and reaping the benefit classic models appearing in the likes of television series such as Morse.
 The firm shifted up a gear in the 21st Century with fresh impetus in the realm of zero-emission models and has been active the Formula-E arena.